-The Bee Yard at Madison Community Garden has three cooperative hives.
-All Beekeeping Club members, whether experienced or not, can choose to gain hands-on experience managing, maintaining, and harvesting the three co-op hives under the supervision of an experienced beekeeper.
+The Bee Yard at Madison Community Garden maintains 4–5 cooperative hives.
+All Beekeeping Club members, whether experienced or not, can choose to gain hands-on experience managing, maintaining, and harvesting the co-op hives under the supervision of an experienced beekeeper.
 Any honey harvested from the co-op hives will be shared among Beekeeping Club members.

 A Brief History

 In October 2015 the Madison Borough Council unanimously passed a resolution approving the keeping of honeybees at the Madison Community Garden.
 Site preparation for the Bee Yard was completed by Beekeeping Club members in early spring 2016.
 With the help of a dedicated group of volunteers, an area approximately 24’ x 28’ adjacent to the Garden was cleared and wood chipped.